 Choquequirao or Machu Picchu?

-I’m not going to take up the analysis, which place is better.
+I’m not going to take up the analysis on which place is better.
 For me, both archaeological complexes are very beautiful, unique and worth seeing.
-Decision about which place to choose in a large extent will depend on the tastes of each person, physical and financial conditions, general plan of the trip around Peru, the time available, as well as the time in which it intends to come to Peru, etc.
+Decision about which place to choose depends on the tastes of each person, physical and financial conditions, general plan of your trip around Peru, the time available, as well as the month you intend to come to Peru, etc.

-As resources portfolio and time allow it is definitely worth seeing both Machu Picchu and Choquequirao.
-As with the various causes of both options can not be reconciled, well, a decision can be difficult.
+As resources portfolio and time allow it is definitely worth seeing both Machu Picchu and Choquequirao, a decision can be difficult.
 In such a situation, ask yourself before deciding several key questions and think for a moment what ia the most important for you.
 With interesting things I will add only that National Geographic Traveler presented a list of 20 must see places in 2015.
 Among them was the archaeological complex of Choquequirao near Cusco, Peru.

 VIDEO – Coquequirao trekking in 3 days – day 1

 VIDEO – Inca ruins of Choquequirao near Cusco